fjahr/lightning-mw/03-transactions.md

 that work together to achieve the same results as Bitcoin Lightning Network commitment transactions without the use of scripts.

-### Commitment Transaction Outputs
+### Commitment Transactions

-To allow an opportunity for penalty transactions, in case of a revoked commitment transaction, all outputs that return funds to the owner of the commitment transaction (a.k.a. the "local node") must be delayed for `to_self_delay` blocks.
+To allow an opportunity for penalty transactions, in case of a revoked commitment transaction, all transactions that return funds to the owner of the commitment transaction (a.k.a. the "local node") must be delayed for `to_self_delay` blocks.
 This delay is done in a second-stage HTLC transaction (HTLC-success for HTLCs accepted by the local node, HTLC-timeout for HTLCs